-We published our first Modern Slavery Statement in August 2017.
+We published our first modern slavery statement in Aug 2017.
 Since then we have further increased our efforts and particularly focused on raising awareness of modern slavery across our Group.
 EthosEnergy is a leading independent global provider of rotating equipment solutions and services for the power, oil and gas and industrial markets, serving customers in over 100 countries.

 The UK Modern Slavery Act 2015 requires the business to state the actions they have taken during the financial year to ensure modern slavery is not taking place in their operations and supply chains.
 We remain committed to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business and undertake to comply with our values, policies, all laws and regulations including laws relating to anti-slavery.